 As part of AIJI’s work in legal education, we have now worked closely with 24 Cambodian law lecturers to train them to teach fair trial rights using interactive learning across the 10 universities where they teach.
 To continue their professional development, AIJI holds monthly ‘Community of Practice’ events that give participants the change to continue their education on a variety of topics, while sharing their challenges and successes and supporting each other’s work.

-The Community of Practice gatherings were originally only aimed at those who had completed AIJI’s Fair Trial Rights training course, however recently they have been opened up to anyone who has an interest in learning more about this topic.
+The Community of Practice gatherings were originally only aimed at those who had completed AIJI’s Fair Trial Rights training course, however since April 2017 they have been open to anyone who has an interest in learning more about this topic.
 Among our cohort are university law lecturers, members of civil society, law professionals, civil servants and researchers.

-The April session on Human Rights Education was held at the AIJI Office and featured an introduction to human rights education by Mr. Lina Tay.
+The April session on Human Rights Education featured an introduction to human rights education by Mr. Lina Tay.
 The May session was held at the Center for the Study of Humanitarian Law (CSHL) at the Royal University of Law and Economics and featured introductions to human rights research from CSHL Director Mr. Kimsan Soy, CSHL Researcher Ms. Ratana Ly and CSHL Librarian Ms. Sophorn Tuy.